-In a nutshell, you cannot apply to extend your stay in the UK using the FLR(M) application if:
+In a nutshell, the applicant cannot apply to extend their stay in the UK using the FLR(M) application if:

-- you are in the UK as a visitor, or
+- they are in the UK as a visitor, or

-- you were granted a visa in any other category for 6 months or less (with the exception of fiancé(e)/proposed civil partner visas); or
+- they were granted a visa in any other category for 6 months or less (except if they are in the UK on a fiancé(e) or proposed civil partner visa); or

-- you are on immigration bail (unless you arrived in the UK more than 6 months before the date of your spouse visa application); or
+- they are on immigration bail (unless they arrived in the UK more than 6 months before the date of their spouse visa application); or

-- you are in breach of any of the Immigration Rules (unless there are exceptional circumstances or the period of overstaying is permitted – remember Section 3C which we discuss here)
+- they are in breach of any of the Immigration Rules (unless there are exceptional circumstances or the period of overstaying is permitted – remember Section 3C which we discuss here)